RVCC-IDMX/about-me-jessica-nagar/README.md

 - we used grid and flex to change the layout of the gallery when someone was using a tablet

+- I have now added a hover feature to the pictures that shows the caption and puts a color overlay on the picture

 ### The Blog
 - Initially this was a space filled with Litlpsum from Sherlock Holmes
 - We used this as a holding spot for the final project where we did research and changed the text to the article we created.